-Sadly, none of the Rescue Centres in the program receive any ongoing government funding, relying heavily on donations from the public and the generous contribution of volunteers, both national and international, to keep them operational.
+Sadly the Rescue Centre we support does not receive any ongoing government funding, relying heavily on donations from the public and the generous contribution of volunteers, both national and international, to keep them operational.
 This program plays a significant role is helping these important rescue centres continue their wonderful work by supplying a willing volunteer labor force to assist them.

 Goals of this Project:

 - Work to save the lives of vulnerable animals

 - Improve the future prospects of the indigenous animals of Costa Rica

 - Learn about the native animals of Costa Rica and how to protect them

 - Create an environment that enables different cultures to work together with the goal of saving animal lives.

 Volunteers on this project play an essential role in the care of the rescued animals and their contribution is invaluable.
 Like many conservation programs funds are greatly lacking and a willing volunteer labor force is essential to the success of the projects.

 Volunteers are primarily involved in maintaining the grounds and enclosures to ensure the animals have a clean and enriching environment.
 Other work may include collection and preparation of food, exercising, grooming and feeding animals and assisting with day visitors to the centre.

 Please note that many of the animal related tasks are completed in the early morning, before day visitors arrive.
 Volunteers wishing to assist with these duties can arrange to work from 7am - 9:30am on certain days.